 We apply our admin rates at gross licence fee level to leave a net distributable revenue, which is then used in subsequent royalty calculations.
-You can find a list of our current admin rates online www.prsformusic.com/royalties/your-statement/admin-rates
+You can find a list of our current admin rates in the Appendix.

 Donation to the PRS Foundation and Members Benevolent Fund